rusty1s/mongoose-i18n-localize/README.md

 Use `toObjectLocalized` or `toJSONLocalized` according to `toObject` or `toJSON`.

+If you only want to show only one locale message use the methods `toObjectLocalizedOnly(resource, locale, localeDefault)` or `toJSONLocalizedOnly(resource, locale, localeDefault)`.

 # Tests

 To run the tests you need a local MongoDB instance available.
 Run with: